History of science and technology in Japan: Instruments

-Linear Arithmetic synthesis (LA synthesis) is a type of sound synthesis invented by Roland Corporation, introduced with the Roland D-50 synthesizer in 1987.
+Linear arithmetic synthesis (LA synthesis) is a type of sound synthesis invented by Roland Corporation, introduced with the Roland D-50 synthesizer in 1987.
 LA synthesis was since used by a number of other Roland equipment, such as the MT-32 sound module in 1987 and the E-20 synthesizer in 1988.

 The Roland D-50 is a polyphonic 61-key digital synthesizer, produced by Roland and released in 1987.
-Its features include Linear Arithmetic synthesis, on-board effects, a joystick for data manipulation, and an analogue synthesis-styled layout design.
+Its features include LA synthesis, on-board effects, a joystick for data manipulation, and an analogue synthesis-styled layout design.
 It was also produced in a rack-mount variant design, the D-550 (1987–1990), with almost 450 user-adjustable parameters.
 The D-50 saw widespread use in popular music, with a distinctive sound that largely defined popular late 1980s music.
 Today, the D-50 is still highly popular as affordable vintage synth.
 It has the highest score by users of all synths at VintageSynth.
-The D-50 was the first affordable synthesizer to combine sample playback with digital synthesis, a process that Roland called Linear Arithmetic synthesis.
+The D-50 was the first affordable synthesizer to combine sample playback with digital synthesis, a process that Roland called LA synthesis.